What Can Be Expected During a Pandemic: Coronavirus Disease (COVID-19) Risk Advisory

 It can also be expected that it will become common-place for an organization to be required to have a pandemic plan as a condition of customer and contract relationships.
 Additionally, the impacts of COVID-19 will prompt organizations to prepare for other types of events – many of which will not have the “luxury” of a planning stage and will require proactive and regular planning.

-Should you have any questions or need relative to planning for the potential impact of COVID-19, please contact me directly or learn more on our COVID-19 Resource Center.
+Should you have any questions or need relative to planning for the potential impact of COVID-19, please contact me directly.

 Director Risk Management & Client Experience